annaroyer/GH_clone/README.md

 Uses the GitHub OmniAuth authentication library to authenticate users through GitHub OAuth 2.0.

-Consumes GitHub's REST API version 3 to display:
-* The user's account information, including
+Consumes GitHub's REST API version 3 to display the user's account information, including:
   * profile picture
   * location
   * email
   * repositories
   * starred repositories
   * followers and following
   * a summary feed of their recent activity and commits.
   * a summary feed of recent activity of users they are following

 ## Getting Started